texbarnes/advanced-express-practice/README.md

 # Part 2 - Routes
+* Create route files
+* Import the arrays into the route
 * Organize the routes for /contacts, /vehicles, /comments, /products using express Router

 # Part 3 - Controllers
+* Create controller files
+* Import the arrays into the controller
-* Organize the code in the routes into controllers
+* Take the code from the routes and put it into the controller
 * create functions for list, show and create

 # Part 4 - Database